toroidal-code/chair/README.md

 > Me: What's the first thing you think of when I say 'Table'?
 > J: 'Chair'.

-Chair is a simple Table class for Ruby, with an associated Row class.
+Chair is a simple table implementation for Ruby, with an associated Row class.

 ## Installation